Frequently Asked Questions

 Is your minister available to do weddings for non-members or same-sex couples?

 Our minister is happy to meet with any couple who are considering a wedding or ceremony of union.
 UU ministers have been active in the movement for equal marriage rights for all couples and have officiated at a number of same-sex ceremonies.
-Email Rev. Richardson.
+Email Rev. Pam.

 Does the minister preach from the bible?